Phillips family disappearances: Background

-Thomas Phillips lived in Ōtorohanga with his three children Jayda (born 18 June 2013), Maverick (born 21 November 2014), and Ember (born 20 January 2016).
+Before their disappearance, Tom Phillips lived in Ōtorohanga in New Zealand's Waikato region with his three children, who were aged 6, 7 and 9.
 They also spent much of their time at the family farm in Marokopa.
-Phillips had separated from his wife of eight years, Catherine, a few years prior, and was homeschooling his kids as he himself had been.
-He was an experienced hunter and camper.
-The Phillips family had farmed in the area for generations and were well-respected.
+Phillips had been separated from his wife Catherine "Cat" for several years and was homeschooling the children.
+He had been educated at St Paul's Collegiate School and was an experienced hunter and camper.
+The Phillips family has farmed in the area for generations.